phreeza/manuscript_axon_potentials/doc/manuscript.md

 The barn owl neurophonic potential in nucleus laminaris as an example for a dipolar field in an axonal terminal zone.
 ----

-In order to test the dipole prediction of our model of the extracellular field of axon bundles, we recorded EFP responses from the barn owl auditory brain stem.
-The barn owl has a highly developed auditory system with a strong frequency following response (up to 9\ kHz, @Koppl1997b) in the EFP, called the neurophonic, which can be recorded in the nucleus laminaris (NL).
+To test our models prediction of dipolar extracellular field potential responses due to axon bundles, we recorded EFP responses from the barn owl auditory brain stem.
+The barn owl has a highly developed auditory system with a strong frequency-following response in the EFP (up to 9\ kHz, @Koppl1997b), called the neurophonic, which can be recorded in the nucleus laminaris (NL).
 In NL, the input from the two ears is first integrated to calculate the azimuthal location of a sound source, and this information is encoded in the EFP [@carr90].
 The